Sherpa language: Classification

 Sherpa belongs to the Tibetic branch of the Tibeto-Burman family.
 It is closely related to Central Tibetan, Jirel, Humla, Mugom, Dolpo, Lo-ke, Nubri, Tsum, Langtang, Kyirong, Yolmo, Gyalsumdo, Kagate, Lhomi, Walung, and Tokpe Gola.
-The Sherpa language five closely related dialects, these being Solu, Khumbu, Pharak, Dram, and Sikkimese Sherpa.
+The Sherpa language has five closely related dialects, these being Solu, Khumbu, Pharak, Dram, and Sikkimese Sherpa.

 Phonology

 Sherpa is a tonal language.
 Sherpa has the following consonants: